toulbar2/toulbar2/toulbar2/ReadMe.txt

 The XCSP 2.1 format reader of CSP and WCSP instances has been provided by Olivier Roussel (roussel at cril.univ-artois.fr).

-Executable narycsp is part of INCOP, a local search solver developed by Bertrand Neveu (Bertrand.Neveu@enpc.fr).
+Executable narycsp is part of INCOP, a local search solver developed by Bertrand Neveu (Bertrand.Neveu at enpc.fr).
 See http://imagine.enpc.fr/~neveub/incop/incoppresentation.html
 Version 0.9.7 or later integrates the source code of INCOP solver done before B&B search and after preprocessing.
 Executable peo implements various ordering heuristics for variable elimination methods used by BTD-like search methods.
-It has been provided by Cyril Terrioux (cyril.terrioux@univ-cezanne.fr).
+It has been provided by Cyril Terrioux (cyril.terrioux at univ-cezanne.fr).
 Version 0.9.7 or later integrates the source code of the simplest peo heuristics.